 - is a danger to him/herself

 If the Court finds by clear and convincing evidence that the patient is suffering a mental disorder and meets one or more of the four criteria, the Court will enter an Order for Treatment.
 The length and terms will vary.
 At the expiration of the court-ordered treatment, the patient may be unconditionally released by the treating agency.
 If further in-patient treatment is indicated, the patient must be re-petitioned and the process outlined above is repeated.

 State laws are in place to support court ordered involuntary treatment, nevertheless, careful planning with a unified approach is essential for successfully using the laws to significantly increase the long term prognosis for your loved one’s recovery.
-Although CarePlanPro does not provide legal advice, we do provide professional services to support the recovery process including secure transport, intervention, recovery companion, and comprehensive care management and we work with like-minded professionals throughout the State of Arizona and across the country.
+Although we do not provide legal advice, we do provide services to help support the recovery process for all impacted by mental illness and substance abuse throughout the State of Arizona.